What is the Mojaloop Foundation’s vision? Mission?

-The Mojaloop Foundation intends to operate as a 501(c)(3) charitable nonprofit organization and will maintain and advance its open source software and community as a public goods in service of financial inclusion.
-The organization is in the process of applying for its tax-exempt status.
+The Mojaloop Foundation operates as a 501(c)(3) charitable nonprofit organization and will maintain and advance its open source software and community as a public goods in service of financial inclusion.

 By creating a new, independent charitable nonprofit, the Mojaloop Foundation aims to maximize the reach and ensure the long-term impact of the Mojaloop open source software.

 Why are you forming and launching operations as the Mojaloop Foundation around the Mojaloop open source software?

 The Mojaloop Foundation members and community believe that Mojaloop’s commercially-viable, real-time payments reference model will increase financial inclusion by empowering more organizations to create interoperable payments systems and expand access to no-cost or low-fee digital financial services that more efficiently serve the unbanked.
 The financial inclusion principles behind the design of the Mojaloop open source software empowers organizations to create payment models that uniquely meet the needs of the underserviced with safe, trustworthy, inclusive digital financial services available at low or no cost.
 The formation of the Mojaloop Foundation, along with the backing of its inaugural Sponsor members, as well as the support of its open source development community, will help uphold the financial inclusion standard set by the Mojaloop open source project.

 By adopting Mojaloop open source software and community as public goods in service of financial inclusion, banks, government office, merchants, mobile network operators, national payment providers, technology companies and other implementors can reduce the high cost and technical complexity of creating payment models that offer inclusive, affordable digital financial services for all.